Meet or Beat scholarship

 - Anyone who does not already hold the mandatory level two qualifications.

-- Applying to the Royal Birmingham Conservatoire, except those applying for applied performance, theatre and stage management courses.
+- Applying to the Royal Birmingham Conservatoire, except those applying for Applied Theatre and Stage Management courses.

 - Someone who declines a Special Unconditional Offer or who selected BCU as an Insurance choice instead of a Firm choice on UCAS Track.